sagemathinc/cocalc-compute-docker/src/colab/README.md

 # Colab-like environment

-To update, run the following in a fresh colab notebook:
+To update, run the following in a fresh Colab notebook:

 ```
 ! pip freeze > env.txt